MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/samlssojira-tutorial.md

 ### Create the test user also in Jira

-To enable Azure AD users to log in to SAML SSO for Jira by resolution GmbH, they must be provisioned into SAML SSO for Jira by resolution GmbH.
+To enable Azure AD users to sign in to SAML SSO for Jira by resolution GmbH, they must be provisioned into SAML SSO for Jira by resolution GmbH.
 For the case of this tutorial, you have to do the provisioning by hand.
 However, there are also other provisioning models available for the SAML SSO plugin by resolution, for example **Just In Time** provisioning.
 Refer to their documentation at [SAML SSO by resolution GmbH](https://wiki.resolution.de/doc/saml-sso/latest/all).
 If you have question about it, do not hesitate the support at [resolution support](https://www.resolution.de/go/support).

 **To manually provision a user account, perform the following steps:**

-1. Log in to Jira instance as an administrator.
+1. Sign in to Jira instance as an administrator.

 2. Hover over the cog and select **User management**.